boraxhacker/home-fern/README.md

 home-fern (sorta) implements
 * Terraform state HTTP backend
 * AWS SSM Stored Parameter API
+* AWS Route53 API

 The goal is to enable the use of well known frameworks, such as Terraform, in the home lab setting.
+See terraform example under the tests folder.

-For example, using home-ssm, it's possible to:
+For example, using home-fern, it's possible to:
 * put-parameter using AWS CLI
 * get-parameter using Terraform